jfbouzereau/filab/README.md

 There are 5 types of modules :

-* Frame : the module generates the 2D points
+* Frame : a module that generates 2D points

-* Warp : the module transform the 2D points
+* Warp : a module that transforms the 2D points

-* Image : the module convert the 2D points into gray level
+* Image : a module that converts the 2D points into gray level

-* Effect : the module transform the gray level
+* Effect : a module that transforms the gray level

-* Display : the module produces an image
+* Display : a module that produces an image

-A valid graph must start with at least one Frame module, and end with a Display module.

 ## USAGE